batpartners/batpartners.github.io/en/_posts/2024-12-23-RobotTool-Positioner.md

 * **GERTY Positioner** : Exports the information of the user-defined positioner.
 * **Arm** : Exports the coordinate values of the current position of the robot arm.
 * **Plate** : Exports the coordinate values of the current plane of the robot workbench.
+* **ConnectPl** : Outputs the coordinate plane linking the robot workbench and the positioner.

 <p align="center">
 <video src="/assets/images/Workbench_gif.mp4" width="576px" height="324px" autoplay=1 muted=1 loop=1 align="center">